 Automatically Creating Versions

 To set the Auto-versioning option for a document, go to the document's More Options menu and select the Auto Version option.
-You can also select multiple documents at a time to enable auto versioning.
-You can also add this option to the right click menu if you choose.

 To disable Auto Versioning, use the same option and select the Disable radio button as shown below: